IT21266300/EcoCycleExplorerWeb/README.md

 ### **Safety Enhancements**
 - An algorithm analyzes sensor data from nearby cyclists to detect and relay alerts about road dangers.
 - Alerts are shared with cyclists further behind to prevent accidents.

+### **Location-based Voice Navigation**
+- Design a system that offers real-time voice guidance for cyclists.
+- Ensure the system accurately identifies and announces landmarks.
+- Integrate GPS and mapping technologies for precise navigation.

 ### **Route Optimization and Navigation**
 - AI algorithms dynamically calculate the most efficient and safe routes.
 - Factors like road conditions, real-time weather, and user preferences are considered.

+### **Develop Team and Individual Ride**
+- Create options for both solo rides and group navigation.
+- Develop a feature to synchronize rides within a team, allowing shared experiences.
+- Ensure the system can handle real-time updates for multiple users on different routes.

+### **Multilingual Support**
+- Implement multi-language options for both navigation and landmark descriptions.
+- Localize the application for different languages spoken by tourists.
+- Ensure translations are culturally appropriate and accurate.

 ### **Cultural and Eco-Friendly Integration**
 - Routes are designed to include eco-friendly paths and culturally significant landmarks, fostering sustainable tourism.